FelixHerrmann/FHDiffableViewControllers/README.md

     }
 }
 ```

->This is the most simple implementation of a FHDiffableTableViewController.
+> The cellProvider must be overwritten because the default implementation raises a fatal error.
+> Do not forget to register the cell before you call `applySnapshot(_:)` the first time!

 <br>